Information about exchanging your home with another council or housing association tenant.

 You may also be able to find an exchange partner by advertising, either via postcard adverts in local shops or through specialised sections in newspapers.

-Websites that you can visit which offer exchange schemes:
+Websites that you can visit which have details of properties available for exchange:

 Will I be allowed to exchange my property?